jaredly/geometricart/Roadmap.md

 - [ ] hide the dots while dragging?
 - [x] click for full circle
 - [ ] make marks editable -- expand/contract the limits pls
+- [x] finding intersections between colinear circle segments shouldn't find anything
+- [ ] DRAW THE COMPASS THING it would be much elss confusing
+- [ ] ANIMATE the compass and ruler, make happen

+OK We're really getting close, this is awesome

+- [ ] when you're in DC/RC, show "candidate intersections", and allow you to just /click/ them, to make new points. yay.
+  - ... although honestly, do I need this? maybe not totally. don't need to be that clean

+OK FOLKS WHAT ABOUT A MUCH BETTER WAY TO MAKE SHAPES "paint by shaper" what with guides being much more ... restrained, I can probably reasonably do a "find all encloseable regions" and let you just paint around to grab what you want.

 #